Hi. I'm Conrad Beach.

 Some of the courts we expected to integrate with would have tens of thousands of events a day.
 The application needed to import and process those events in an efficient way.

 I built a RESTful back-end using Rails which integrated with a React front-end.
-I also built a companion AWS Lambda function which notified the Case Notifications application when a new data file had been uploaded to AWS S3.
+I also wrote a companion AWS Lambda function which notified the Case Notifications application when a new data file had been uploaded to AWS S3.
 I also built an admin interface using thoughtbot Administrate.
 The user facing application was secured with Auth0, and the admin interface was secured with Okta single sign-on.

 Primary Technologies: Rails 5, AWS Lambda, REST API, RSpec